Introduction to MATLAB

 Although MATLAB itself provides a great deal of basic matrix manipulation, plotting, and general purpose scientific programming capability, a large part of its functionality is actually available through specialized "toolboxes" such as the Optimization Toolbox, the Statistics Toolbox, the Signal Processing Toolbox, the Bioinformatics Toolbox, the Image Processing Toolbox, etc.

 MATLAB can be run on computers from typical laptops up to the most powerful High Performance Computing (HPC) systems.
-HPC systems such as Stampede2 and Frontera at the Texas Advanced Computing Center (TACC) allow you to run MATLAB on many processors and with large amounts of memory.
-MATLAB at TACC provides some details about using MATLAB on Stampede2 or Frontera.
+HPC systems allow you to run MATLAB on many processors and with large amounts of memory.

 Objectives

-After you complete this segment, you should be able to:
+After you complete this topic, you should be able to:

 • Understand the limitations of Octave, a free alternative to MATLAB.